|Pritzker Science Center, room 146D _or_ Tech South, room 1A8-1|

 So if antimatter falls up in the gravitational field of the Earth — or even if it falls down, but at a different rate from matter — it will be a really big deal!

 But so far no experiment has been sensitive enough to make this very difficult measurement.
 The first problem is to _make_ some neutral antimatter.
-This can only be done in tiny quantities - essentially, one atom at a time.
+This can only be done in tiny quantities.
 The second is to build a sensitive enough device to detect the tiny effect of gravity on a single atom.
-Four teams of physicists at the CERN laboratory, in Geneva, Switzerland (where the Higgs boson was just discovered) are all competing to make the first measurement using antihydrogen.
+Four teams of physicists at the CERN laboratory, in Geneva, Switzerland (where the Higgs boson was discovered) are all competing to make the first measurement using antihydrogen.

-I'm leading a group of IIT physicists looking into a new and different approach: make a beam of unstable "muonium" atoms (perhaps at Fermilab, in Batavia, 40 miles west of IIT), and put it through a precision interferometer to measure its trajectory with picometer precision.
+I'm leading a group of IIT physicists looking into a new and different approach: make a beam of unstable "muonium" atoms (perhaps at Fermilab, in Batavia, 40 miles west of IIT, or at the Paul Scherrer Institute in Switzerland), and put it through a precision interferometer to measure its trajectory with picometer precision.
 We don't know yet whether this is just hard, or impossible, but we're keen to work through the details and find out.